On paper, Jinja looks easy. Small town. Adventure activities. Source of the Nile. Simple, right?

 2. Buy your SIM card at Entebbe, not Jinja

-MTN SIM for UGX 5,000 (~$1.30).
-Register for MoMo mobile money.
-Jinja's SIM shops close early and the registration process takes longer.
-Get it done at the airport while you're waiting for luggage.
+Grab an MTN SIM for UGX 5,000 (~$1.30) and register for MoMo mobile money right there.
+Jinja's SIM shops close early and the registration process drags.
+Sort it at the airport while you're waiting for luggage — future you will be glad.

 3. Most adventure operators include Kampala pickup